Cubs vs. Pirates Player Props Betting Odds

 Reynolds Stats

 - Reynolds has 20 doubles, three triples, eight home runs, 28 walks and 40 RBI (72 total hits).
-He's also stolen eight bases.
+He has swiped eight bases.

 - Reynolds will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .176 with a double, a home run, three walks and two RBI.
+During his last five outings he is hitting .176 with a double, a home run, three walks and two RBI.

 Reynolds Recent Games